shazChaudhry/terraform_aws_add_efs/README.md

 ├── outputs.tf              -> Outputs EFS id
 ├── pics
 │   └── efs.png
-├── provider.tf             -> Configure S3 backend for saving state file remotely
-├── security.tf             -> Creates security groups needed for SSH and EFS ports ├── terraform.tfvars        -> Define your region and EC2 instance type
+├── provider.tf             -> Sets AWS provider and optionally configures S3 backend for saving state file remotely ├── security.tf             -> Creates security groups needed for SSH and EFS ports ├── terraform.tfvars        -> Sets region and EC2 instance type variables ├── variables.tf
-├── variables.tf
-└── vpc.tf                  -> Creates a VPC with 2x private and 2x public subnets
+└── vpc.tf                  -> Creates a VPC with 2x private and 1x public subnets.
+Private subnets will have access to internet via a NAT gateway
 ```

 ## Test

-1. Once Terraform has finised execution successfully, please wait for about 5mins for all reasources to be created and be in ready state
+1. Once Terraform has finised the execution successfully, please wait for about 5mins for all reasources to be created and be in ready state
-1. SSH to each private EC2 instance in turn
+1. SSH to each private EC2 instance in turn.
+See the AWS console for EC2 instances' details
     - `ssh admin@[PUBLIC_INSTANCE_IP]`
     - `ssh admin@[FIRST_PRIVATE_INSTANCE_IP]`
 1. Check "/efs" folder is created and then plase some content in that folder.